-Sometimes referred to as the command screen or a text interface, the command line is a user interface that is navigated by typing commands at prompts, as opposed to using the mouse to perform a command.
-For example, the root MS-DOS command line prompt is C:\> (as shown in the picture) and in Unix or Linux may be % or >.
-Unlike a GUI operating system, a command line only uses a keyboard to navigate by entering commands and does not utilize a mouse.
+Sometimes referred to as the command screen or a text interface, the command line is a user interface that is navigated by typing commands at prompts, instead of using the mouse.
+For example, the Windows folder in a Windows command line (MS-DOS) is C:\Windows> (as shown in the picture) and in Unix or Linux, it may be % or >.
+Unlike a GUI operating system, a command line only uses a keyboard to navigate by entering commands and does not utilize a mouse for navigating.

 Because a command line interface requires unique commands, this interface is often more difficult to learn because of the need to memorize dozens of different commands.
 However, a command line operating system can be a very valuable resource and should not be ignored.
-For example, users who have Microsoft Windows may find trivial tasks such as renaming 100+ files in a folder a very difficult task; however, this is something that can be done in a matter of seconds through a simple command at the command line.
+For example, users who have Microsoft Windows may find trivial tasks, such as renaming 100+ files in a folder, a very difficult task.
+However, renaming 100+ files in a directory can be done in less than a minute with a command entered into the command line.

 Text interface with menus